Modeling electron fractionalization with unconventional Fock spaces: Fermion-root quasiparticles

-The motivation for the ansatz that leads to the quasiparticle operators comes from considering the charge-conserving breakup/recombination process \(e \leftrightarrow me^*\).
-The integer \(m=2,3,\dots\) is the number of indistinguishable quasiparticles that are produced when the electron undergoes charge breakup upon leaving a normal medium and entering a fractionalizing one.
+Imagine a charge-conserving breakup/recombination process \(e \leftrightarrow me^*\) in which a fermion of charge \(e\) decays into \(m\) indistinguishable quasiparticles of charge \(e^*=e/m\), or \(m\) quasiparticles recombine into a fermion.
+The integer \(m=2,3,\dots\) is the number of quasiparticles that are produced when the fermion undergoes charge breakup because it left a normal medium and entered a fractionalizing one, for example.
 How should one effectively describe this process, in second quantization and on a lattice?
-Because of the lattice regularization, I model the process as taking place at one site, or more precisely, at one single-particle state \(\alpha\).
+Because of the lattice regularization, the process \(e \leftrightarrow me^*\) may be modeled as taking place at one site, or more precisely, at one single-particle state \(\alpha\).
 Then \(e \leftrightarrow me^*\) translates into the equations

-So the task is to find quasiparticle operators \(C_\alpha, C_\alpha^\dagger\) such that a) their \(m\)th powers satisfy canonical anticommutation relations, and b) they have a second quantization interpretation of their own.
+These equations state that creating or annihilating \(m\) quasiparticles in the state \(\alpha\) is the same thing as creating or annihilating a fermion in that state.
+Thus, the task is to find quasiparticle operators \(C_\alpha, C_\alpha^\dagger\) such that a) their \(m\)th powers satisfy canonical anticommutation relations, and b) they have a second quantization interpretation of their own.
+The quasiparticles they create or annihilate are the {\it fermion-root quasiparticles} of this paper.

-It is possible to split the task into two steps.
-Let me examine the case where there is only one single-particle state, that is, only one label \(\alpha\).
-Then I write simply \(f,f^\dagger,C,C^\dagger\) and omit the one label \(\alpha\) altogether.
-In this situation I do not have to worry about exchange statistics, only exclusion statistics and the more technical problem of normal ordering matter.
-The exclusion statistics of the quasiparticles follows immediately from the basic ansatz,
+It is possible to split the task of solving Eq.\,\eqref{ansatz} into two steps.
+Let us examine first the case when there is only one single-particle state, that is, only one label \(\alpha\).
+Then one need not worry about exchange statistics.
+Only exclusion statistics \cite{batista} and the more technical problem of normal ordering matter.
+The exclusion statistics of the fermion-root quasiparticles follows from Eq.\,\eqref{ansatz}, since then

-I omit relations that follow from Hermitian conjugation.
-So a given state can be occuppied at most by \(2m-1\) quasiparticles.
-It is also necessary to be able to normal-order creation and annihilation operators so that the Fock space of quasiparticles can be constructed as usual in second quantization.
-It will suffice to specify one rule, consistent with the fermionic relation \(C^mC^{\dagger m}+C^{\dagger m}C^m=\one\), to normal-order the products \(C^lC^{\dagger l}\) for \(l=1,\dots, 2m-1\).
-The rule is
+This means that the state \(\alpha\) can be occupied by at most by \(2m-1\) quasiparticles.
+It is also necessary to be able to normal-order quasiparticle creation and annihilation operators.
+The rule for exchanging creation and annihilation operators is